The realization space of an unstable coalgebra: Andr e -Quillen cohomology

 is defined by homotopy pushouts as follows

-where $C = \pi^0(C^\bu)$, $M = \pi^n(C^\bu)$ and the collection of maps $w_n$ may be regarded as analogues of the Postnikov $k$-invariants in this context.
+where $C = \pi^0(C^\bu)$, $M = \pi^n(C^\bu)$, and the collection of maps $w_n$ may be regarded as analogues of the Postnikov $k$-invariants in this context.

 The next proposition reformulates and generalizes Proposition \ref{diff. constr. in CA} in terms of moduli spaces.
-For $C^\bu \in c\CA^{\mc{E}}$ such that $\sk_n(C^\bu) \simeq C^\bu$, for some $n \geq 1$, and $M$ a coabelian $\pi^0(C^\bu)$-comodule, let be the subcategory of cosimplicial unstable coalgebras $D^\bu$ such that $\sk_n(D^\bu)$ is weakly equivalent to $C^\bu$ and $\pi^n(D^\bu)$ is isomorphic to $M$ as comodules.
-The morphisms are given by weak equivalences between such objects.
+For $C^\bu \in c\CA^{\mc{E}}$ such that $\sk_n(C^\bu) \simeq C^\bu$, for some $n \geq 1$, and $M$ a coabelian $\pi^0(C^\bu)$-comodule, let be the category with objects cosimplicial unstable coalgebras $D^\bu$ such that: \begin{itemize} \item[(i)] $\sk_{n+1}(D^\bu) \simeq D^\bu$, \item[(ii)] $\sk_n(D^\bu)$ is weakly equivalent to $C^\bu$, \item[(iii)] $\pi^n(D^\bu)$ is isomorphic to $M$ as comodules. \end{itemize} The morphisms are given by weak equivalences of cosimplicial unstable coalgebras.
 The classifying space of this category, denoted by is the moduli space of $(n+1)$-skeletal extensions of the $n$-skeletal object $C^\bu$ by the $\pi^0(C^\bu)$-comodule $M$.

 We define